gifale95/BERG/README.md

 ## 🕹️ How to use

-### 🧰 Download the Neural Encoding Simulation Toolkit encoding models
+### 🧰 Download the Neural Encoding Simulation Toolkit

-NEST is hosted as a public AWS S3 bucket via the AWS Open Data Program.
-You do **not need an AWS account** to [browse](https://neural-encoding-simulation-toolkit.s3.us-west-2.amazonaws.com/index.html) or download the data.
+NEST is hosted as a public [AWS S3 bucket](](https://neural-encoding-simulation-toolkit.s3.us-west-2.amazonaws.com/index.html)) via the AWS Open Data Program.
+You do **not need an AWS account** to browse or download the data.

+<font color='red'><b>IMPORTANT:</b></font> By downloading the data you agree to NEST's [Terms and Conditions](https://neural-encoding-simulation-toolkit.readthedocs.io/en/latest/about/terms_and_conditions.html).

-To download the full dataset into a local folder named `neural-encoding-simulation-toolkit`, use the AWS CLI:
+To download the full NEST dataset into a local folder named `neural-encoding-simulation-toolkit`, use the AWS CLI:

 ```bash
 aws s3 sync --no-sign-request s3://neural-encoding-simulation-toolkit ./neural-encoding-simulation-toolkit